jibreil/oldoldsite/about.md

 # About me

-Hi, my name is Jibreil, i'm a high school student from Sydney, NSW.
+Hi, my name is Jibreil and I'm a high school student from Sydney, NSW.
 In my experience so far, I have focused on web development, creating a few websites for both personal use and professional clients.
-As such, most of my programming skills focus on web development but i'm always eager to learn new skills and languages.
-I also have knowledge and skills in computer hardware, from troubleshooting to building custom rigs.
+As such, most of my programming skills focus on web development but I'm always eager to learn new skills and languages.
+I also have knowledge and skills in computer hardware, from troubleshooting hardware and software to building custom rigs.

 --------------------------------------------------------------------------------